shahriar-hd/javaexamples/Examples/README.md

 <br />Apply the formula: a(10) = (1/sqrt(5)) * [(1+sqrt(5))/2]^10 - (1/sqrt(5)) * [(1-sqrt(5))/2]^10
 <br />Calculate: a(10) ≈ 55
 ## Lisence
-Read LICENSE.txt for more information.
+Read LICENSE.txt for more information.<br />
+Only readme.md text editted by Google Bard AI, Not Code!
 ## Contact
 You can send me E-mail : shahriar.hd@outlook.com